spmdrd/plasma-applet-cryptocurrency-price/README.md

 Use additional `-g` flag to install plasmoid globally, for all users.

 ## Usage
 Enter the Exchange URL and JSON Key in settings.

+JSON keys are case sensitive.

 The tooltip label is shown on hover.

-The 'show icon' function is still a WIP but you can manually replace the blank.svg image with one of your own for now.
+For custom icons, i recommend downloading the respective coin images from coinranking.com.

 ### Example 1 - BTC-USD last price on Bitstamp
 Exchange URL: https://www.bitstamp.net/api/ticker/